adrimus/adrimus.github.io/content/about.md

 ### Let's Connect

 Feel free to reach out through any of the social links.
-I'm always happy to discuss PowerShell, sysadmin life, gaming, or share dad jokes!
+I'm always happy to discuss PowerShell, sysadmin life, gaming or being a dad!